 April Fools' Jokes Archive

-Over the years this site has usually had some kind of an April Fools' joke each year on April the first.
+Over the years this site has usually had some kind of an April Fools' joke each year on April the first - starting with brief throwaway gags but growing increasingly elaborate over the lifetime of the site.
+Usually my goal is less to fool people and more to just make something amusing - I love getting this chance one a year to just do something ridiculous and entertain people with it.
 This page lists all the various jokes and attempts at jokes.

 April Fools' Day 2012